 As customers move swiftly between online and in-store experiences, businesses must keep up.
 Companies that adopt a true omnichannel commerce approach are in for tangible benefits.
 One study showed 89% higher customer retention and a 287% increase in purchase rates compared to single-channel approaches.

-Omnichannel commerce software integrates multiple customer touchpoints, such as online stores, mobile apps, social media, brick-and-mortar, etc. into one unified system.
+Omnichannel commerce software integrates multiple customer touchpoints, such as online stores, mobile apps, social media, and brick-and-mortar stores, into one unified system.

-The ultimate goal?
-A seamless and consistent experience for shoppers.
+The ultimate goal of it is a seamless and consistent experience for shoppers.

 For example, a shopper might research a product on their phone, test it in a store, and purchase it later on a laptop.
 But with omnichannel commerce, all interactions are tied together.